Reptar: Reception

 Overall, critics and fans have generally praised Reptar.
-Destructoid calls Reptar as his "Childhood favorites" in Nickelodeon Kart Racers.
+Destructoid names Reptar as one of the "childhood favorites" featured in Nickelodeon Kart Racers.
 While Shacknews described Reptar as one of the most popular characters in the Rugrats universe, and further stated that "Still, a dinosaur is badass and he's a great choice to stomp all over the competition at Nickelodeon All-Star Brawl," Complex included Reptar's Wagon on their "Coolest Fictional Cars", and stated that "With extendable arms, a Busta Rhymes Reptar voice, and fire-spitting nostrils (on the original model), this is one badass baby ride."
 Zimbio ranked Reptar as 7th of the best pop-culture dinosaur, and stated that "At first glance, Reptar might seem like a spoof on Godzilla, but this uniquely weird dinosaur is truly an unforgettable character.
 From having his own cereal and chocolate bar to dancing on ice, Reptar is like Beyonce to Tommy, Chuckie, Phil, and Lil."
 Reptar was also included at Alternative Press on their "most metal cartoon characters", by stating that "This fire-breathing beast is loved and admired in playpens far and wide for his badass heroics throughout the Rugrats series and movies."

 Lawsuit

-In 2002, Toho filed a lawsuit against Klasky Csupo, on the grounds that Reptar was an unothorized usage of their character Godzilla.
-The court ended up siding Toho, and Reptar had a reduced role in the franchise in the years following.
-Despite this, he has since shown up in recent pieces of media including a semi-prominent role in the 2021 reboot and being featured as a playable character in both Nickeloadeon All-Star Brawl games.
+In 2002, Toho filed a lawsuit against Klasky Csupo, on the grounds that Reptar was an unauthorized usage of their character Godzilla.
+The court ended up siding with Toho, and Reptar had a reduced role in the franchise in the years following.
+Despite this, he has since shown up in recent pieces of media including a semi-prominent role in the 2021 reboot and being featured as a playable character in both Nickelodeon All-Star Brawl games.